It's the platform of expression. My mind speaks in this platform and tours around my memories.

 I have my personal experience about my own name.
 I have many friends who had same name as mine.
 Some of my friends came up with nicknames to avoid further confusion.
 But I've never been a big fan of nicknames.
 Whenever I introduce myself in front of my international student friends, they feel difficult to memorize it.
 Someone tries to mispronounce my name and tries to call me “RAMS”.
 But I am afraid that I will lose my self identity.
 Therefore, I repeat my name more often to my new friends.
 Now most of my friends know me with my own name.
 Everyone can pronounce my name easily and correctly.

 Every one has his own opinion about his nickname.
 But I don’t want to be “Harry Potter”, “Bullet”, “Jack” or “RAM (Random Access Memory)” by changing my name.
 I love my own name with which I am known by my parents, friends, teachers and those sweet small school students whom I taught for some years.
 I don’t want to be strange in front of those who know me well with my name.
 I believe that having modern name does not mean that one is modernized.
 It’s the behavior and endeavor which makes a man modern.
+"What in a name?
+That which we call a rose by any other name would smell as sweet."

 (17 th Sep' 05) Florence, Alabama